 This new lens of Tamron is a successor to their Tamron 10-24mm f/3.5-4.5 Di II LD SP AF lens.
 It is equipped with DX-specific wide zooms to offer image stabilization for Nikon DSLR owners.
-10-24mm VC HLD is a fast ultra-wide-angle zoom lens which is aesthetically designed and features Vibration Compensation (VC) technology, new HLD (High/Low torque-modulated Drive) focus motor for fast and quiet AF operation, full-time Manual Focus override, and a moisture construction.
+10-24mm VC HLD is a fast ultra-wide-angle zoom lens that is aesthetically designed and features Vibration Compensation (VC) technology, a new HLD (High/Low torque-modulated Drive) focus motor for fast and quiet AF operation, full-time Manual Focus override, and a moisture construction.

 Tamron 10-24mm f/3.5-4.5 VC is designed differently from its predecessor.
 This lens is more aesthetically pleasing and user-friendly.
 It has a soft matte finish that feels very nice and smooth in hand and looks great too.

 The lens’s length is slightly over 3 inches long, the diameter is around 3.3 inches (83.8 mm), and it features a 77mm filter thread.
 The lens weighs 440 grams with all compatible lens mounts.
 Tamron’s 10-24mm VC HLD is very lightweight and easy to handle in general.